glebtv/mongoid_userstamp/README.md

 This fork is INCOMPATIBLE with upstream due to different default field names

 This fork uses actual mongoid belongs_to relations instead of low level work with BSON fields.
-Primary reason for doing this is to support eager loading for creator/updater modifier
+Primary reason for doing this is to support eager loading for creator/updater relation.

-MongoidUserstamp adds stamp columns for created by and updated by information within Rails applications using Mongoid ORM.
+MongoidUserstamp adds stamp columns for created by and updated by information within Rails applications using Mongoid ODM.

 ## Version Support